antonfirsov/docs/2016/07-week4/07-26-2016-week-in-dotnet.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/8Sp7UMzJQD4" frameborder="0" allowfullscreen></iframe>

-This week's show is canceled and is anticipated to return next week.
+This week's show has been canceled and is anticipated to return next week.

 Package of the week: OpenPop.NET